K-Hograefe/HSE_NG_EHT_Validation_2026/README.md

 **Metriken (Stand 05.12.2025)**: Zenodo v10: 75 Views / 52 Downloads (+56% Views seit Release).
 LinkedIn: 5.004 Impressions (+117% Wachstum).

+Extension: Cross-Scale Validation via Transient AT2025ulz

+In version 10, the HSE metric was subjected to a local "stress test" by modeling the light curve of the current astrophysical transient AT2025ulz (associated with the gravitational wave event S250818k).

+Unlike traditional curve-fitting approaches, this analysis utilized the fixed universal constants derived from the global cosmological solution (δ = 0.0682, φ = 0.632).
+Even without parameter tuning, the HSE-enhanced model achieved a 0.83% reduction in Chi² error compared to the standard hybrid model.

+This result provides critical evidence for the universality of the HSE metric, demonstrating that the same mathematical framework used to resolve the Hubble Tension at gigaparsec scales also improves the precision of light curve modeling for local stellar events.
+This cross-scale consistency reinforces the physical reality of the HSE corrections and their fundamental role in describing spacetime dynamics.

 ## Installation
 Clone this repo and install dependencies: